JohnsonJDDJ/zilean/README.md

 > _Zilean is a League of Legends character that can drift through past, present and future.
 The project is borrowing Zilean's temporal magic to foresee the result of a match._

 **The project is open to all sorts of contribution and collaboration!
 Please feel free to clone, fork, PR...anything!
-If you are interested, checkout this [TODO list](Welcome.md)!**
+If you are interested, contact me!**

 Contact: Johnson Du <johnsondzh@gmail.com>